zachwe/tortoise-tts/README.md

 If you're looking to access your copy of TorToiSe from outside your local network, pass `--share` into the command (for example, `python app.py --share`).
 You'll get a temporary gradio link to use.

 You'll be presented with a bunch of options, but do not be overwhelmed, as most of the defaults are sane, but below are a rough explanation on which input does what:
-* `Text`: text you want to be read.
+* `Prompt`: text you want to be read.
 You wrap text in `[brackets]` for "prompt engineering", where it'll affect the output, but those words won't actually be read.
 * `Emotion`: the "emotion" used for the delivery.
-This is a shortcut to starting with `[I am really ${emotion}],` in your text box.
-I assume the emotion is deduced during the CLVP pass.
+This is a shortcut to utilizing "prompt engineering" by starting with `[I am really <emotion>,]` in your prompt.
+This is not a guarantee, however.
+* `Custom Emotion + Prompt`: a non-preset "emotion" used for the delivery.
+This is a shortcut to utilizing "prompt engineering" by starting with `[<emotion>]` in your prompt.
 * `Voice`: the voice you want to clone.
-You can select `custom` if you want to use input from your microphone.
+You can select `microphone` if you want to use input from your microphone.
-* `Microphone Source`: Not required, unless you use `custom`.
+* `Microphone Source`: Use your own voice from a line-in source.
-* `Preset`: shortcut values for sample count and iteration steps.
-Use `none` if you want to provide your own values.
-Better presets rresult in better quality at the cost of computation time.
-* `Seed`: initializes the PRNG initially to this value, use this if you want to reproduce a generated voice.
-Currently, I don't have a way to expose the seed used.
 * `Candidates`: number of outputs to generate, starting from the best candidate.
 Depending on your iteration steps, generating the final sound files could be cheap, but they only offer alternatives to the samples generated to pull from (in other words, the later candidates perform worse), so don't be compelled to generate a ton of candidates.
+* `Seed`: initializes the PRNG to this value.
+Use this if you want to reproduce a generated voice.
+* `Preset`: shortcut values for sample count and iteration steps.
+Clicking a preset will update its corresponding values.
+Higher presets result in better quality at the cost of computation time.
-* `Autoregressive samples`: analogous to samples in image generation.
+* `Samples`: analogous to samples in image generation.
 More samples = better resemblance / clone quality, at the cost of performance.
+This strictly affects clone quality.
-* `Diffusion iterations`: influences audio sound quality in the final output.
+* `Iterations`: influences audio sound quality in the final output.
 More iterations = higher quality sound.
 This step is relatively cheap, so do not be discouraged from increasing this.
+This strictly affects quality in the actual sound.
 * `Temperature`: how much randomness to introduce to the generated samples.
 Lower values = better resemblance to the source samples, but some temperature is still required for great output.
-This value definitely requires playing around depending on the voice you use.
+This value is very inconsistent and entirely depends on the input voice.
+* `Diffusion Sampler`: sampler method during the diffusion pass.
+Currently, only `P` and `DDIM` are added, but does not seem to offer any substantial differences in my short tests.

-After you fill everything out, click `Submit`, and wait for your output in the output window.
+After you fill everything out, click `Run`, and wait for your output in the output window.
 The sampled voice is also returned, but if you're using multiple files, it'll return the first file, rather than a combined file.

-All outputs are saved under `./result/[voice name]/[timestamp]/` as `result.wav`, with the text used saved alongside it.
+All outputs are saved under `./result/[voice name]/[timestamp]/` as `result.wav`, and the settings in `input.txt`.
 There doesn't seem to be an inherent way to add a Download button in Gradio, so keep that folder in mind.

 To save you from headaches, I strongly recommend playing around with shorter sentences first to find the right values for the voice you're using before generating longer sentences.

-As a quick optimization, I modified the script to where the `conditional_latents` are saved after loading voice samples.
+As a quick optimization, I modified the script to where the `conditional_latents` are saved after loading voice samples, and subsequent uses will load that file directly (at the cost of not returning the `Sample voice` to the web UI).
 If there's voice samples that have a modification time newer than this cached file, it'll skip loading it and load the normal WAVs instead.

 ## Example(s)